Bryan Reynolds Preview, Player Props: Pirates vs. Cardinals

-On Monday, Bryan Reynolds (.578 slugging percentage in past 10 games, including three home runs) and the Pittsburgh Pirates play the St. Louis Cardinals, whose starting pitcher will be Drew Rom.
+On Tuesday, Bryan Reynolds (.565 slugging percentage in past 10 games, including three home runs) and the Pittsburgh Pirates play the St. Louis Cardinals, whose starting pitcher will be Adam Wainwright.
 First pitch is at 7:05 PM ET.

-He strung together two hits (going 2-for-4 with a double) in his last game against the Twins.
+He had a one-hit showing in his most recent game (1-for-5) against the Cardinals.

 Bryan Reynolds Game Info & Props vs. the Cardinals